Tregothnan has greatly expanded its tea production since the very first bushes were planted in 1999.

-This expansion is now happening at Tregothnan South, an area across the estuary from the home estate at Coombe Kea near Truro.
+This expansion is now happening at Tregothnan Coombe, an area across the deep sea creek from the home estate at Coombe Kea near Truro.
 This area is surrounded by the deepest section of the Fal Estuary and therefore most protected by its warming waters.
 Mist frequently shrouds the tea at dawn and clears to become the ‘warmest fields in Cornwall’.

 Growing tea in western Europe, including the UK, is fraught with challenges.
 The reality is that the ‘new Darjeeling’ is even smaller than the ‘old’ Darjeeling, both tightly constrained by geography and a true microclimate.
 The International tea centre is the first of its kind and is the national tea research centre for our national drink.
 Meanwhile, a network of venues creating the most British tea experiences with Tregothnan around the world are popping up from London to Tokyo.

-Two new tea gardens have been created at Halwyn, just past Coombe at Tregothnan South.
+Several new tea gardens have been created at Halwyn, just past Coombe at Tregothnan.
 The first, is right on the edge of the estuary with far reaching views of the river winding through Cornwall’s lush, green landscape.
 The King Harry ferry takes passengers across the river in the distance.
 Halwyn is a perfect location for tea growing.
 The hills roll gradually down towards the water’s edge, creating good irrigation for the rows of tea and warm, moist and acidic soil.
 The Camellia sinensis bushes were planted here in 2015 and have been thriving for the last few years.
-Now almost ready to pluck, the bushes at Halwyn will create one of Tregothnan’s largest and most fruitful tea growing areas.
+Now ready to pluck, the bushes at Halwyn create one of Tregothnan’s largest and most fruitful tea growing areas.
 The sheer scale and beauty of this historic and unspoilt landscape is breathtaking.
 If you want to experience the ‘best of Darjeeling with a Panama Ship Canal passing through’ then you won’t be disappointed!

-Halwyn is also home to brand new tea planting.
-Higher up on the hillside overlooking the Fal, brand new baby bushes are going into the ground this spring to create another large tea garden.
+Halwyn is also home to brand new tea plantings.
+Higher up on the hillside overlooking the Fal, home bred new baby bushes are going into the ground this spring to create another large tea garden.
 However, the higher up the tea is planted, the more exposed to prevailing winds.
-Tea keepers at Tregothnan are planting special wind breaks using hardy plants used to high winds.
-These will grow to form a level of protection for the tea that will allow the baby bushes to flourish.
-Strong roots will hopefully help to keep tea bushes thriving in the ground for more than 300 years to come.
+Tea keepers at Tregothnan are planting special wind breaks using plants used to high winds.
+These will grow to form a level of protection for the tea and allow the baby bushes to flourish.
+Strong roots will hopefully help to keep tea bushes thriving in the ground for more than 400 years to come.

 Big, Little and Middle Vounder

-Big, Little and Middle Vounder are all new tea areas which will create the 150 acres of British tea gardens.
+Big, Little and Middle Vounder are all new tea areas which will help create the full 150 acres of British tea gardens.
 These new areas will form the hub of Tregothnan’s International Tea Centre.
 Planting is in its early stages at Big, Little and Middle Vounder.
 Lots of soil testing has taken place to prepare the ground for production.
 Tea is an excellent crop for promoting good ground microbiology, as the Camellia sinensis, once planted, can create deep root systems which improves the microbiology of the soil for habitats and the soil stability to prevent erosion.
 Ploughing does not happen again for hundreds of years.
 The same tea bushes, well maintained, can live and thrive in the same place happily for its whole lifetime.
 New permaculture plans and agroforestry techniques are being tailored specifically for the extraordinary situation and climatic advantages of the location.